 Some of Angela’s fondest childhood memories are of playing in the cornfields of her family’s farm in Northern Indiana and of long Minnesota summer days exploring the woods near her family’s cabin, always riding the stick horse that her grandfather made her.
 It is the emphasis on nurturing children’s creative and imaginative spirits through nature that drew her to Waldorf education.

 Ms. Mejdrich holds bachelor’s degrees in Political Science and Child Study and a master’s degree in Education, with a focus in Special Education.
-She is currently pursuing her administrative license through Hamline University and is looking forward to future training in Waldorf Administration and Leadership Development.
+She earned her Minnesota K-12 principal license from Hamline University and is currently undertaking Waldorf Administration and Leadership Development training.

 Ms. Mejdrich lives on 28 wooded acres outside of Duluth with her husband Eric, their children Gaines and Violet, her French Bulldog LouLou and her ornery cat Mango.
 She enjoys spending time outdoors with her family, playing with her dog, and reading.

 Leah Budnik grew up wandering the forests and fields of Southeastern Wisconsin.
 There she learned to observe the natural world with endless curiosity.
 She holds a B.S. in Early Childhood Education from the University of Minnesota Twin Cities and a M.Ed. in Early Childhood Special Education from the University of Nevada Las Vegas.
 Ms. Budnik believes in modeling and fostering safety, love, growth and creativity for and within her young learners.

 Ms. Budnik and her husband moved to Duluth in fall of 2017 along with their dogs Clark and Henry and cat Lewis.
 They love experiencing all of the outdoor opportunities Duluth has to offer including hiking, climbing and canoeing.